diegomsbr/Core-Java-Volume-1-Fundamentals/README.md

 mvn archetype:generate -DgroupId=com.diego.core.java.fundamentals -DartifactId=chapter-04

-# Automaticaly, the parent pow will by updated with the modules, and the sub-modules will be relacioned with the parent
+# Automaticaly, the parent pom will by updated with the modules, and the sub-modules will be related with the parent